 - In a food processor, combine ¾ of the flour with the sugar and salt.
 Pulse together 2 times.

-- Then, add the butter (be sure to evenly spread it around the bowl of the processor) and pulse together 25 times (using short pulses).
+- Then, add the ¼ cubes of butter (be sure to evenly spread it around the bowl of the processor) and pulse together 25 times (using short pulses).

 - Add the remaining flour and pulse together 5 times, then place the flour mixture into a large bowl.
 Add the cold water and knead together until a ball forms.